zhliau/fika-spt-server-docker/README.md

 # fika-spt-server-docker
-🐳 Clean and easy way to run SPT + Fika server in docker, with the flexibility to modify server files as you wish 🐳
+🐳 Clean and easy way to run SPT + Fika server in docker, with auto-updates, profile backups, and the flexibility to modify server files as you wish 🐳

 # 🤔 Why?
 Existing SPT Dockerfiles seem to leave everything, including building the image with the right sources, up to the user to manage.